-In order to protect our patients and our practice team, during this current coronavirus outbreak, the practice has required to make some changes to how repeat prescriptions are ordered.
+In order to protect our patients and our practice team, the practice has required to make some changes to how repeat prescriptions are ordered.
 Until further notice, patients can order a repeat prescription in one of the following ways;

-- EMAIL - Patients can email the following; Fife-UHB.firstname.lastname@example.org 24 hours a day.
+EMAIL - Patients can email the following; Fife.email@example.com.
 Please state your full name, date of birth, address, contact telephone number and details of your medication required.
-Please again advise which community pharmacy you would like your medication to be sent to and allow 7 to 10 days from ordering to collecting your medication from your chosen pharmacy.
+Please again advise which community pharmacy you would like your medication to be sent to and allow 7 days from ordering to collecting your medication from your chosen pharmacy.

 We would like to thank our patients for their understanding during this difficult and challenging time for us all.